wontone18/payu-payment-gateway-bagisto-laravel/README.md

  'payu-salt-key'                      => 'Salt Key', 'payu-websitestatus'                      => 'Sandbox/Live',
 ```
-4. Now run `php artisan config:cache`
-5. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway payu.
+4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway payu.
-6. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
+5. Now open `app\Http\Middleware\VerifyCsrfToken.php` and add this route to the exception list.
 ```sh
 protected $except = [
                   '/payu-success',